 If you have a periodic tenancy your landlord does not necessarily need a reason to evict you.
 S/he may be able to use the ‘section 21’ or ‘no fault’ procedure.
-This allows them to end an assured shorthold tenancy without a reason.

 If your landlord uses the ‘section 21’ procedure, they must serve you with a ‘section 21 notice’ which must:

 - be at least 2 months long (or the amount of time between rent payments, whichever is longer).

 Your landlord can give you a section 21 notice at any time before the end of the fixed term but it can’t end until the end of the fixed term.
 If the notice is served before the end of a fixed term, the period of the notice only has to be 2 calendar months, and doesn’t have to end on the last day of a rental period.